 Build is taking too long or seems frozen

-If the problem persists after waiting, do not trigger a new build.
+If the problem persists, do not trigger a new build.
 Retrying a failed deployment by requesting another build will consume more credits and may not resolve the underlying issue.
 Instead, contact support with:

 - The exact error message you saw